Corvimae/pokeclicker-super-sync/README.md

 select the .xpi you downloaded from the releases.

 theoretically this works on chrome too but i didnt test it.

+you may need to disable application signing, as the plugin got disabled by mozilla and they won't tell me why. https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox

 ## Usage